 Next, comes the staple removal.
 Sounds fun, right?!
 I think they used about a thousand staples per section to hold down the padding under my carpet.
 Okay, maybe I’m exaggerating a bit, but it sure felt like it!

 Toss them in the paper grocery bag as they are removed.
-This will help to keep the area you are working in safe and tidy.
+This step will help to keep the area you are working in safe and tidy.

 Step 5 – Cleaning the subfloor.

 Start by thoroughly sweeping the entire floor, then follow it with a good vacuuming with a shop vac.
-If you have debris under your carpet like I did, you don’t want that nastiness in your regular vacuum!
+If you have debris under your carpet as I did, you don’t want that nastiness in your regular vacuum!
 Be sure to vacuum the entire surface, including along all the baseboards, in the corners, and the seams in the subfloor.

 Due to the amount of filth that was on my subfloor, I scrubbed it with a handled scouring pad, moistened with water and a mild detergent, and a rag.
-Finally, I wiped the floor one last time with a cloth moistened with water to remove any detergent residue.
+Finally, I wiped the floor one last time with a cloth dampened with water to remove any detergent residue.